Pearls Before Swine by Stephan Pastis for December 19, 2021

 54. Missing large

-hitek1st almost 3 years ago
+hitek1st about 3 years ago

 IT’S TRUE!
 English teachers love it when you use obscure references and characters!